Axway/docker-st/README.md

    0.2 Build - `docker build --no-cache --build-arg INSTALL_KIT=<st-installation.zip> -t <image-tag> .`

-1) Prepare the External databases for ST Server (MSSQL or Oracle) and ST edge - MySQL, Create users and databases 1.1 For MySQL in docker example is provided in example-configuration/MySQL/ 1.2 Create secret containing the my.conf file `kubectl create secret generic mysql-config -n <st-namespace> --from-file=./my.cnf`
+1) Prepare the External databases for ST Server (MSSQL or Oracle) and ST edge - MySQL, Create users and databases 1.1 For MySQL in docker example is provided in example-configuration/MySQL/ Note: The database must be in the same Kubernetes namespace
+   1.2 Create secret containing the my.conf file `kubectl create secret generic mysql-config -n <st-namespace> --from-file=./my.cnf`
    1.3 Generate certificates for the MySQL database if SSL connection will be used.
-   1.4 Create secret for the certificates if SSL connection will be established with the database `kubectl create secret generic mysql-secret-certificates -n <namespace> --from-file=ca-key.pem --from-file=ca.pem --from-file=client-cert.pem --from-file=client-key.pem --from-file=server-cert.pem --from-file=server-key.pem`
+   1.4 Create secret for the certificates if SSL connection will be established with the database `kubectl create secret generic mysql-secret-certificates -n <st-namespace> --from-file=ca-key.pem --from-file=ca.pem --from-file=client-cert.pem --from-file=client-key.pem --from-file=server-cert.pem --from-file=server-key.pem`
    1.5 Deploy the database using the following command `kubectl create -f mysql.yaml`

 2) Configure the HaProxy from example-configuration/HaProxy:
-   2.1 Fill the needed data in example-configuration/HaProxy/haproxy.cfg 2.2 Fill the needed data in example-configuration/HaProxy/haproxy.yaml 2.3 Create secret containing the haproxy.cfg file `kubectl create secret generic <name-described-in-haproxy.yaml> --from-file=./haproxy.cfg` for each HaProxy
+   2.1 Fill the needed data in example-configuration/HaProxy/haproxy.cfg 2.2 Fill the needed data in example-configuration/HaProxy/haproxy.yaml 2.3 Create secret containing the haproxy.cfg file `kubectl create secret generic <name-described-in-haproxy.yaml> -n <st-namespace> --from-file=./haproxy.cfg` for each HaProxy
    2.4 Deploy the HaProxy in Kubernetes `kubectl create -f haproxy.yaml` (from the folder where haproxy.yaml file is located) 2.5 Install HaProxy on any linux machine.
    2.6 Fill the needed data in example-configuration/HaProxy/onPremises/haproxy.cfg and put it in /etc/haproxy/